General Questions For Online 200 Hr Yoga Training

 A: There are currently three ways to get contact hours for the Alliance RYT.
 There are currently three ways to get contact hours for the Alliance RYT.

-- Mentor with an E-RYT or RYT 500 who will vouch for your hours.
+- Mentor with one of the Santosha E-RYT teachers or a Santosha Teacher who holds a RYT 500 who will vouch for your hours.

 Q: I have a local certified Yoga teacher who will work with me during my internship with you.
-What is the best Santosha Yoga On-Line Teacher Training 200 of action for me to become a Registered Yoga Teacher after I successfully complete my Yoga teacher certification requirements with you?
+What is the best course of action for me to become a Registered Yoga Teacher after I successfully complete my Yoga teacher certification requirements with you?

 A: You can use your Yoga teacher certification in any country.
-I am not aware of any country that does not recognize our Yoga teacher Certification.
+We are not aware of any country that does not recognize our Yoga teacher Certification.
 As it would be – we have Yoga teacher graduates worldwide.

 A: Please research objective resources before making any judgments about meditation.